 The source for undocumented high school graduates derived from fwd.us estimates based on data analysis from augmented 2021 American Community Survey (ACS) data of undocumented high school students.
 Most of the estimate comprises undocumented students in school who were 16 years old in 2021 and 18 in 2023.
 An additional, smaller number of those aged 17 to 19 in 2021 who may be graduating at ages 19 to 21 in 2023, adjusted for previous school participation trends of undocumented students, was added to the total eligible number of undocumented high school seniors in 2023.
 Additionally, undocumented minors paroled into the U.S. since 2021, mostly as asylum seekers, and of likely high school senior age in 2023 (ages 18 to 21) were included in estimates.
 Finally, total eligible seniors were downwardly adjusted by the average, national graduation rate of high school seniors to obtain a more precise estimated number of undocumented high school graduates.

 All Immigrants in the U.S. and Immigrant Workers Filling Critical Skills Needs

-Analysis and estimates produced by New American Economy (NAE) using various publicly available datasets.
+Analysis and estimates produced by the American Immigration Council using various publicly available datasets.
 These include microdata from the American Community Survey (ACS), downloaded from the Integrated Public Use Microdata Series (IPUMS) database.
-As of January 20, 2021, the data on Map the Impact reflects analysis of the 2019 ACS microdata for national and state pages and analysis of the 2018 ACS microdata for metro area pages.
 You can learn more here.